sw1pgh/Python_Practice/README.md

 - "Hard work beats talent when talent doesn't work hard."
 - "AI might be the way to go!"
 - "!!!Your family is your biggest blessing.
 Do never turn your back on them!!!"
-- "Times will come in which you will find that everything is going against you, you might even lose the will to live. "
+- "Times will come in which you will find that everything is going against you, you might even lose the will to live.
+In times like those, remember that you have to look after your family and also remember that people "